-The latex condom is the classic barrier method.
-It prevents sperm from entering the woman's body, protecting against pregnancy and most STDs.
-Of couples who rely only on male condoms, 15% get pregnant in a year.
+The latex condom blocks sperm from entering the woman's body, which protects against pregnancy and some STDs.
+Of couples who rely on male condoms only, 15% get pregnant in a year.

-Pros: Widely available, protects against most STDs, inexpensive (under $1 each).
+Pros: Widely available, protects against some STDs, inexpensive.

-Cons: Only effective if used correctly every time.
+Cons: Effective only if used correctly every time.
 Can't be reused.

-The female condom is a thin plastic pouch that lines the vagina and can be put in place up to 8 hours before sex.
-Users grasp a flexible, plastic ring at the closed end to guide it into position.
-It's somewhat less effective than the male condom.
+This is a thin plastic pouch that lines the vagina.
+A woman can put it in place up to 8 hours before sex.
+To do that, they would grasp a flexible plastic ring at the closed end and guide it into position.
+It doesn't work as well as the male condom.

-Pros: Widely available, some protection against STDs, conducts body heat better than a male condom.
+Pros: Widely available, offers some protection against STDs.

-Cons: Can be noisy, 21% of users get pregnant, not reusable.
-Should not be used with a male condom, to avoid breakage.
+Cons: Can be noisy, 21% of users get pregnant, and not reusable.
+Should not be used with a male condom to avoid breakage.

 Pros: Can stay in place for 48 hours, inexpensive.

-Cons: Must be fitted by a doctor, no protection against STDs.
-Can’t be used during your period.
+Cons: Must be fitted by a doctor.
+No protection against STDs.
+You can't use it during your period.

 Pros: No prescription, effective immediately.